jimmytrivia/jimmytrivia/README.md

+# Jimmy John's Menu Trivia

+This is a test for Jimmy John’s Team Members to help master the menu.

+There are 15 questions generated about the menu that you have 15 seconds to answer.

+I used JavaScript and jQuery to keep the game moving.

+The trivia is responsive and works well on phones.

+To test your knowledge and become a Menu Master go to JimmyTrivia.github.io

-# Jimmy John's Menu Trivia created by John Bendfeldt, 2017 find me at johnbendfeldt.github.io or github.com/JohnBendfeldt
+Created by John Bendfeldt, 2017

+Find me at johnbendfeldt.github.io or github.com/JohnBendfeldt